 - 200 grams of black biscuits and 100 grams of dried sprats.

-Makarenko was taken from Vladimir Prison via the Lefortovo KGB investigation prison (Moscow) to the Leningrad KGB prison without being given any dry rations; neither was he fed in Lefortovo.
+Makarenko was taken from Vladimir Prison via the Lefortovo KGB investigation prison (Moscow) to the Leningrad KGB Prison without being given any dry rations.
+He was not fed in Lefortovo, either.

 Makarenko went to Moscow.
-Here he was detained on 20 October and taken under escort by aeroplane to Leningrad and from there, in a police van and handcuffed, to Luga.
+Here he was detained on 20 October 1977 and taken under escort by aeroplane to Leningrad.
+From there, he was escorted, in a police van and in handcuffs, to the town of Luga.

 As this issue of the Chronicle was being compiled Makarenko has not yet been caught.